bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 ## GEOGRAPHIC DATA RESOURCE MANAGEMENT

-**Title**: is the title of the resource as it will appear on the metadata record.
+**Name**: is the title of the resource as it will appear on the metadata record.

 **_Resource_**